 - Applicant must be 18 year of age (proof of ID) at time of application

-- Business needs to be operating/trading for 12 months prior to the date of grant opening and demonstrate more than 1 client
+- Business needs to be operating/trading for 12 months prior to the date of grant opening and demonstrate more than one client

 - Not be insolvent or have owners/directors that are an undischarged bankrupt

-- One application per business for up to $5k (exclusive of GST).
+- One application per business for up to $5000 (exclusive of GST and delivery fees).
 This is a non-matched funding

-- Multiple items for funding will be accepted on the application however only amounts of up to $5,000 will be granted per applicant (exclusive of GST).
+- Multiple items for funding will be accepted on the application however, only amounts of up to $5,000 will be granted per applicant (exclusive of GST and delivery fees).

 - Must provide original quotes from local Brisbane/QLD businesses Supplier invoices can include GST

 - Projects that are funded must commence after the grant is received